 Paul M. Smith is Chair of the Appellate and Supreme Court Practice and Co-Chair of the Media and First Amendment, and Election Law and Redistricting Practices.
-He has had an active Supreme Court practice for nearly three decades, including oral arguments in 15 Supreme Court cases involving matters ranging from free speech and civil rights to civil procedure.
+He has had an active Supreme Court practice for three decades, including oral arguments in 15 Supreme Court cases involving matters ranging from free speech and civil rights to civil procedure.
 Among his important victories have been Lawrence v.
-Texas, the landmark gay rights case, and the recent Brown v.
+Texas, the landmark gay rights case, and Brown v.
 Entertainment Merchants Ass’n, establishing the First Amendment rights of those who produce and sell video games.